drts01/notes/stackedit/presentations/2018-py-pkging.md

 * a group to help any who writes code to grow

+## X
+_notes:
+* initally I didnt wory about py pkging
+* i just edit some code and let the CI servers do there thing

 ## for pythonista in socalcodecamp:
 Anyone:
 * New to Python packaging